ENACT – Pathway

 It is important to understand the financial supports and grants available for SMEs and other businesses in different settings before performing the cost benefit analysis for a project.

-This tool makes it easier for you to see what non repayable and other finance options available to you depending on the business sector, retrofit measures, annual energy consumption and size of the project.
-These inputs will decide what grants available to you and key information like grant amount, timeline and direct link to the specific grant will be showed to you.
+This tool makes it easier for you to see what non-repayable and other finance options available to you depending on the energy upgrade measures involved.
+Once you have a feel for what may be required (based on an energy audit report), the tool will provide an overview of grants and other supports and finance options available, along with key information like grant amount, timeline and direct link to the specific grant.

 Refer to our Financing Business Energy Upgrades handbook to explore more information on possible grants, tax reliefs, loan finance, asset finance, etc. This guide will help you to understand pros and cons in different types of finance options which will help you to decide which options are most suitable for your business approach.

-It’s always better to select SEAI registered contractor to implement your energy efficient retrofit project to ensure all works meet quality and competency and compliance with Irish standards which lead to secure the grants available.
+It’s always better to select a competent contractor to implement your energy efficiency renovations to ensure all works meet quality and competency and compliance with Irish standards which lead to secure the grants available.

 When selecting a contractor, it is important to consider the following key factors.